cvnlab/GLMsingle/docs/source/wiki.md

 weights.
 For many post-hoc uses of the beta estimates, a scale and offset is probably not a big deal, but certainly one should think hard about whether or not this matters to the analyses you are trying to do.
-One can always omit the scale and offset (via appropriate setting of input options) and/or avoid ridge regression altogether.
+One can always omit the scale and offset (via appropriate setting of input option `wantautoscale`) and/or avoid ridge regression altogether (via `wantfracridge`).

 ### In the NSD data paper, in the calculation of the noise ceiling, the beta weights are z-scored.
 What's going on there?

 The NSD experiment involves aggregating responses across many distinct scan sessions.
 Z-scoring is proposed as a potential (simple) method to reduce instabilities that exist across different scan sessions.
-Obviously, z-scoring can throw away relevant information, so one should be careful in that regard.
+(Obviously, z-scoring can throw away relevant information, so one should be careful in that regard.)

-## Things to watch out for

-If you use the input option to use a canonical HRF (instead of the library of HRFs), the filename that is written is still "`FITHRF`" (even though the results reflect what the user specified).
+Omitting the z-scoring is perfectly fine as an alternative approach, and one can analyze a set of data accordingly.

+### If some of my conditions happen only once, and other conditions have multiple repeats, does that somehow make the singleton conditions different or strange?

+No, there shouldn't be any major worry here.
+The analysis components, generally speaking, treat each single trial equally.
+The repeats are used essentially just to determine the hyperparameters (i.e. number of nuisance regressors, amount of ridge regression shrinkage per voxel).